 This course will review clinical assessment and rehabilitation techniques of the upper and lower extremities and common injuries associated with these regions.
-In addition to the didactic segment, athletic training students will be required to participate in a clinical assignment.
-3:0:3
+In addition, athletic training students will be required to participate in a clinical assignment.
+3:0:3.

-AT 480 Research and Writing in Athletic Training
+Research and Writing in Athletic Training

 PREREQUISITE: EN 105, EN 106, passing the WCT and an accumulated 60 hours.
 This course is designed to have students review current literature and perform scientific and technical research to prepare reports that address the areas of athletic training.
 This course will satisfy the EN 306 requirement for Athletic Training majors.
 3:0:3

-AT 490 Senior Seminar in Athletic Training
+Senior Seminar in Athletic Training

-PREREQUISITE: AT 480 and MA 120

-A capstone course where students examine current issues in the field of athletic training that allow them to engage in professional research and presentation.
+PREREQUISITE: AT 480 and MA 120 A capstone course where students examine current issues in the field of athletic training that allow them to engage in professional research and presentation.
 In addition, students will get opportunities for practicing mock certification exams.
 3:0:3